 We are subject to market risk exposure related to changes in interest rates on our indebtedness under our revolving credit facility.
 Our current credit facility has a floating interest rate.
 Therefore, if we draw funds on this credit facility, interest rate changes will impact future results of operations and cash flows.
-As of December 31, 2013, the weighted average interest rate on our borrowings was 4%
+As of December 31, 2014, the weighted average interest rate on our borrowings would be 2%.